TimSimpson/Sublime-Macaroni/README.rst

 Put Macaroni.sublime-settings and Macaroni.sublime-build into Packages/User.

-NOTE: To build you'll need to have macaroni in your %PATH%.
+NOTE: To build you'll need to have macaroni in your %PATH%, along with anything Macaroni might invoke to actually build the project.
+Right now the regular expressions look for output coming from MSVC++, not GNU.
+I'll have to add that soon.